-Henry is a co-Chairman of Cure Alzheimer’s Fund, which he co-founded in 2004, a new non-profit which uses the venture capital model to fund breakthrough research on Alzheimer’s Disease.
+Henry is a Chairman of Cure Alzheimer’s Fund, which he co-founded in 2004, a non-profit which uses the venture capital model to fund breakthrough research on Alzheimer’s Disease; and he serves on the Advisory Committee of the McCance Center for Brain Health at MGH.
+He continues to serve on the Advisory Committee of 83 North (formerly Greylock Israel), a Board member of New Profit, and a Trustee of The McCance Foundation.
 Henry served as a member of the Yale Investment Committee from 2003 to 2011.
-He continues to serve as Chairman of the Greylock Israel Advisory, Chairman of Greylock Israel Advisory Committee, a Director of New Profit, and a Trustee of The McCance Foundation.

 Special Limited Partner

-Bob is a Special Limited Partner at Greylock
+Bob was a Special Limited Partner at Greylock

 Bob Henderson joined Greylock in 1984 and served as Chairman from 1992 to 1997.
 Prior to joining Greylock, he was the CEO of Itek Corporation for 8 years and the Group Vice President of Honeywell’s North American Data Processing business.
 Bob led Greylock’s involvement in companies such as Numatics, Filene’s Basement, DBS, Simonds and SDRC and he also served as the Chairman of the Boston Federal Reserve bank from 1981 to 1984.

-Bob has a BA and MBA from Dartmouth College.
+Bob had a BA and MBA from Dartmouth College.

 Bill Kaiser is a partner emeritus at Greylock.